I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 Does your girlfriend get jealous when you talk with other girls?
 Does she keep calling and texting you every time you are out with your friends?
 Does your girlfriend annoyingly expect you to inform her when you get home after a party?

 Do you think that she is getting obsessively possessive and clingy about you?
-Jealousy is a deep rooted emotion that can break up even the strongest of relationships.
-This post talks about how you can calm her down and deal with her insecurities in a mature way.
+Jealousy is a deep-rooted emotion that can break up even the strongest relationships.
+This article discusses ways to calm her down and deal with her insecurities maturely.

 The earlier you pick up the problem of jealousy in your relationship, the easier it will be to deal with it.
 Look out for some of these obvious signs that your girlfriend is jealous of you.